About Jay Corker Free

 One reason why Jay is effective is because he knows how the opposition thinks.
 Prior to joining Bloom Law, Jay worked at a prestigious firm that defended employers.
 He now uses this background to anticipate his adversary’s position.

 Jay also meticulously investigates his cases because he knows lawsuits are won on the facts.
 Before law school, he investigated criminal cases for three years at the King County Public Defender’s Office.
 In his prior work at other law firms, Jay conducted internal employment investigations for his corporate clients.
 He uses his investigatory background to gain extensive knowledge of the case history to build compelling stories and legal arguments that strengthen an employee’s case and prepare it for trial.

 Jay graduated second in his class at the University of Washington School of Law with high honors.
-Super Lawyers Thomson Reuters has recognized Jay as a “Rising Star” in Washington State in 2019, 2020, and 2021.
-Jay also serves on the Board of Directors for Elizabeth Gregory Home, a center for women experiencing homelessness.
+Super Lawyers Thomson Reuters has recognized Jay as a “Rising Star” in Washington State in 2019-2023.
+Jay also works as pro bono legal counsel for Elizabeth Gregory Home, a center for women experiencing homelessness.

-Outside of work, Jay enjoys biking, yoga, and reading historical fiction and non-fiction.
-He loves spending time with his family and cheering on all the major Seattle sports teams.
+Outside of work, Jay enjoys biking, yoga, and cheering on all the major Seattle sports teams.

 University of Washington School of Law

 J.D.
 2016, High Honors, Order of the Coif

 Jay works as pro bono legal counsel for Elizabeth Gregory Home, a center for women experiencing homelessness.
 He also has been named a Super Lawyers Rising Star in Washington State from 2019-2023.